HELP!!! OBDCOM Troubleshooting guide

 Ports(COM&LPT)

-in the list.
-Open that group and look for something called USB Serial Port (COM#) in the list.
+USB Serial Port (COM#) in the list.
 (If you do NOT see it, then the drivers need to be re-installed.
 If you already re-installed the drivers, also make sure the tool is plugged into a working USB port) NEXT: What is the COM# next to USB Serial Port?
 If the COM# is higher than 15, then first we need to take note of what other COM#s are present on your computer.
 You can see them in this list – there may only be one, or there may be several.
 Next, double click USB Serial Port (COM#), then click the Port Settings tab, then click the Advanced button, and use the drop-down list to change the port number to something in the 1 to 15 range.
 Don't pick something that was already taken by another COM# on the list.
 Windows may say "in use" but that is ok – just go by what you saw on the list.
 Lower numbers are probably a better choice.
 Often COM2 or COM4 is available, and that's a good choice, but anything in the 1 to 15 range should be just fine.
 Once you change it, click OK, and give it a try on the car.

 Still "Error 0" after trying all that?